Horizon-Hosting/documentation/knowledgebase/game_servers/beammp/beammp_server_update.md

 ---

 ## Introduction
-This guide details how to update your Horizon Hosting BeamMP Gameserver to the latest version, which is currently **3.1.0**.
+This guide details how to update your Horizon Hosting BeamMP Gameserver to the latest version.
 Horizon Hosting are proud to support the latest BeamMP Server.